interledger/testnet/.github/contributing.md

 ### :books: Documentation

-The project is new and available Testnet documentation is a work in progress.
+The project is new and available Test network documentation is a work in progress.

 Rafiki has started to maintain public-facing documentation on [rafiki.dev](https://github.com/interledger/rafiki.dev).
 A list of issues being tracked across the Interledger ecosystem (including rafiki) is maintained in the [Documentation project](https://github.com/orgs/interledger/projects/5/views/1).

-## Working in the Testnet repository
+## Working in the Test network repository

 This project uses `pnpm`.
 A list of steps for setting up a [local development environment](https://github.com/interledger/testnet#local-development-environment) can be found in the Readme.